TheContentGym/GeospatialAPIs-UP42/Steps/Configure-the-job.md

-# 4.Configure and Run The Job
+# 4. Configure and Run The Job

 A job is a unique instance of a pre-configured workflow that delivers the outputs defined by the JSON parameters in the job configuration.
 In this use case, we have the UP42_challenge.geojson file that defines this configuration.